ICP-HUBS-DevRels-Syndicate/governance/.github/ISSUE_TEMPLATE/hackathon-support-request.md

 ---
 name: Hackathon Support Request
-about: Hubs can request DevRel support to assist with providing technical guidance, mentorship, and resources for hackathons.
+about: Hubs can request DevRel support to assist with providing mentorship, workshop talk, judging and resources for hackathons.
 title: "[Hackathon Support]"
 labels: vertical:hackathon
 assignees: ""